Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 It can be tempting to consider a DIY installation to save on labor costs, but with a product like Hardie board, professional installation is the best way to protect your investment.
 This material is heavy and requires specialized tools and techniques to cut and install correctly.
 An improper installation can lead to performance issues and even void James Hardie’s robust warranty.
 Hiring an experienced siding contractor ensures every board is perfectly placed, sealed, and finished, giving you peace of mind that the job is done right and will last for decades.

-Factoring in Permits and Inspections
+Don’t Forget About Permits and Inspections

 Depending on where you live in the Puget Sound area, replacing your siding will likely require a building permit.
 The cost of these permits can vary from one city to another, and they are a necessary part of the process to ensure your project meets local safety and building codes.
 Your project may also need an inspection upon completion.
 While this might seem like just another line item, it’s actually a valuable step that confirms your new siding is installed correctly.
 A professional contractor will handle the entire permitting process for you, making sure all the paperwork is filed correctly.